Avi-Karalis/ToggleMouseHandiness/README.md

-Download this repo
+1) Download this repo

-dotnet build
+2) dotnet build

-go to bin/Debug/net8.0/toggleMouseHandiness.exe and copy Paste to a directory of your choice.
+3) go to bin/Debug/net8.0/toggleMouseHandiness.exe and copy
+4) Paste to a directory of your choice.

-???

-Double click on exe
+5) Double click on exe

+6)  ???

+7)  profit